gmvoit/just-the-docs/extensions/MultiphaseGas.md

   $$1 - f_{\rm cool}  = \left( \frac {2 f_\varphi} {\alpha_{\rm eff}} \frac {T_\varphi} {T} \right) \left[ 1 + \left( \frac {f_{\rm in,th} - f_{\rm th}} {1 - f_{\rm th}} \right)\frac {t_{\rm diss}} {t_{\rm in}} \right]\frac {t_{\rm cool}} {t_{\rm diss}}$$
 on a timescale $\sim t_{\rm cool}$.
 In that case, multiphase galactic atmospheres in the **ExpCGM** framework converge toward a hot-gas mass fraction $(1 - f_{\rm cool}) \sim t_{\rm cool} / t_{\rm diss}$.

 However, dissipation that exceeds radiative cooling does not necessarily reduce $f_{\rm cool}$.
-Instead, dissipation of turbulence can expand the volume of the hot component without changing the mass fraction in the cool component.
+Dissipation of turbulence can instead expand the *volume* of the hot component without changing the mass fraction in the cool component.
 Wherever that circumstance arises, $f_{\rm cool}$ and $f_{\rm th}$ need to be treated separately.

-Defining a thermal support fraction
+One approach to representing such a situation is to define a thermal support fraction for just the hot gas:
   $$f_{\rm th, hot}  \equiv \frac {f_{\rm th}} { 1 - f_{\rm cool}} = \frac {kT} {kT + \mu m_p \sigma_{\rm 1D,hot}^2}$$
-for just the hot gas leads to the evolution equation
+That definition then leads to the evolution equation

 <p>
   $$\frac {d f_{\rm th, hot}} {dt} = \frac {\dot{f}_{\rm th}  - f_{\rm th,hot} \dot{f}_{\rm cool}}{ 1 - f_{\rm cool}}$$
 </p>

-The cool gas fraction $f_{\rm cool}$ then evolves according to some combination of the processes schematically pictured in the figure above.
+In this equation, the factor $\dot{f}\_{\rm cool}$ represents evolution of the cool gas mass fraction.
+To apply this approach, an **ExpCGM** user would need to specify a model for $f_{\rm cool}$ that evolves according to some combination of the processes schematically pictured in the complicated figure above.

 ## Future Considerations

-Given the complexity of the overall mass-exchange network, future development of the **ExpCGM** framework will need to focus separately on those channels for changing $f_{\rm cool}$.
-But before concluding this page, we will take its line of reasoning one step further and consider what follows from assuming $t_{\rm diss} \sim r / \sigma_{\rm 1D}$.
+Given the complexity of the overall mass-exchange network, future development of the **ExpCGM** framework will need to focus more closely in individual channels for changing $f_{\rm cool}$.
+Here, however, we will take the current line of reasoning one step further and consider what follows from assuming $t_{\rm diss} \sim r / \sigma_{\rm 1D}$.

 The expected hot-gas mass fraction of a multiphase galactic atmosphere near equilibrium is then
   $$1 - f_{\rm cool}  \sim \left( \frac {\sigma_{\rm 1D}}  {v_{\rm c}} \right) \frac {t_{\rm cool}} {t_{\rm ff}}$$